DaleOrders/AWS-Study-Notes/README.md

 The container instances are not delivered as a managed service, they are managed as normal EC2 instances.
-You can use spot pricing or prepaid EC2 servers.
+You can use spot pricing or reserved EC2 servers.
 You pay for them while they are in a running state in your containers even if you don't use them.

 ![picture 236](images/a1fc5429fa26ad3bfd446791a8ae7dac0098a753a52a5fec7d801bc93c242639.png)